Academic Credit for Internships

-CO-OP 200 Course
+CO-OP 200 Course (Non-credit/Non-graded)

 as proof that you are considered to be a full time student while on your co-op or

-For enrollment in Co-op 200, schedule an appointment with your career counselor/Liaison in the Career Services Center (270) 745-3095, Downing University Center A-230 to discuss the course requirements and get clearance to register for this course.
-Co-op 200 is billed as a 1-hour (non-credit/non-graded) course.
+Whether or not you are able to obtain academic credit for the work performed, it is still important that you, as a student, gain some "relevant work experience."
+The more career-related work experience you can obtain, the more advantage you have over those who did not gain any career-related work experience while attending WKU.
+For additional information, feel free to stop by the Career Center located in Downing University Center 2001 to discuss the course requirements and get clearance to register for this course.
+Co-op 200.
+It is billed as a 1-hour (non-credit/non-graded) course.
 If you have questions about student billing or fees, please contact the Office of Billings and Receivables.
 Phone (270) 745-6381 or (270) 745-5370 or email: firstname.lastname@example.org.

 Internship/Co-op Packet of Forms